jasonheecs/js-sorting/README.md

 # Sorting Algorithms in Javascript
 A package containing implementations of various sorting algorithms in Javascript.
-This project is mainly a learning exercise and personal refresher on the common CS sorting algos.
+This project is mainly a learning exercise and personal refresher on the common CS sorting algos, in addition to playing around with test coverage reports with [coveralls](https://coveralls.io/)

 ## Installation
-`npm install @username/project-name --save`
+`npm install @jasonheecs/js-sorting --save`

 ## Usage
 ```js